-Taliban requests representation at the United Nations, kicking off credentials battle
+Taliban request representation at the United Nations, kicking off credentials battle

 Since the Taliban took control of Afghanistan, Isaczai has continued to advocate for his country, meeting with foreign envoys and even calling on the UN Security Council to pressure the Taliban into forming a more democratic government.

-Last week, he sent his own letter to the UN Secretary General with a list of delegates for this week's General Assembly and named himself as the head of the delegation.
+Last week, he sent his own letter to the UN secretary-general with a list of delegates for this week's General Assembly and named himself as the head of the delegation.

 Both letters have now been sent on to the UN's Credentials Committee, Dujarric said.

+"The Credentials Committee generally has taken some time.
+I'm not going to predict how long it's going to take this time," the official told reporters on a call Tuesday.

+"I would note that the broader General Assembly goes on for some three months -- high level week, obviously, is just this week, and I don't expect this issue to be resolved within high level week.
+So watch the space," the official said.

 The future of democracy under the Taliban -- and particularly the rights of women and girls -- is a hot topic during this high-level week at the UN, which has seen over a hundred national leaders convene in New York.
 The UN Security Council on Friday voted unanimously to extend its UN Assistance Mission in the country for six months.

-Note: This story has been updated with comments from a US State Department official.